 All the challenges, bumps, bruises, and false starts my kids have faced since moving has me thinking about resilience — namely wondering if there’s a way to teach it.
 So, I crowdsourced.
 I dug through my stacks of parenting books.
 I even thought back to my own upbringing.
 And I realized that the key to teaching resilience is the very thing that makes it so tricky: On one hand, we must get out of our kids’ way and let them do their thing; on the other, we need to step in to support them at crucial moments.
 It’s a precarious balance, and I’m not going to nail it, but I have vowed to do these 7 things:

-1. Let him follow that idea or plan, even if you know it’s going to go south.
+1. Let your child follow that idea or plan, even if you know it’s going to go south.

 That means don’t stop him from entering the talent show with that bonkers comedy routine, even if your instincts tell you he’ll get laughed off the stage.
 Even if you think only a few people—or zero people—will actually get it.
 Even if you are so sure it’ll cause your child embarrassment or heartache on talent show night.
 It’s super challenging to sit on your hands like this; after all, moms want their children to be happy and not experience too much pain or disappointment.
 But it’s also really important and here’s why: 1) You could be wrong.
 His act could kill.
 You stepping in to save him from embarrassment could deprive him of the joy of being himself and being seen.
 2) You could be right and he may be laughed off the stage and refuse to come out of his room for the next 24 hours.
 But there are few better opportunities for kids to find their resilience than failing, being loved anyway, and realizing that the sun will still rise.

-2. Let her see your imperfections.
-(And let her see you celebrate them.)
+2. Let your child see your imperfections.
+(And let him or her see you celebrate those imperfections!)

 That looser tummy you’ve had since your pregnancies?
 Let it fly and don’t talk sh*t about it.
 Do I love the grey streaks growing into my hair or the lines that have emerged around my eyes?
 Not necessarily.
 But I also believe that it’s totally and completely okay to be human—with all the many, many imperfections therein.
 And I want my daughter to know that I’m more or less at peace with my flaws.
 Think about it: If a mom tells her daughter she’s perfect just the way she is but constantly beats herself up about her own weight or skin or hair, that daughter will notice.
 Love yourself, and your kids will learn that they have the space to be flawed while at the same time being worthy of self-love and respect.